-Who needs to go to Pompeii for the true Roman experience!
-Ostia was Rome’s major port town that – having been covered in mud for centuries – remains beautifully preserved.
-Vast numbers of baths, houses and temples remain on display, with the buildings perfectly organised in a Roman town structure.
+Visiting Ostia Antica is an authentic surprise and the best alternative to Pompeii for a real Roman experience!
+Ostia was Rome’s principal port town that – having been covered in mud for centuries – remains beautifully preserved.
+Vast numbers of baths, houses, and remains of temples on display, with the buildings perfectly organized in a Roman town structure.

-Experience this ancient ‘shopping centre’ as barracks, warehouses, offices and taverns sit side-by-side.
+Experience this ancient ‘shopping center as barracks, warehouses, offices, and taverns sit side-by-side.

 – Certified Professional Guide

 – Entrance ticket to Ostia archaeological site